Join our in-person and online Summer Information Session – 21 & 22 June

 Business Finance

-Portfolio Management & Security Analysis
+Portfolio Management & Security Analysis (20 credits)

-This class will provide an understanding of the principles and theories relevant to the process of building investment portfolios.
+This module will provide an understanding of the principles and theories relevant to the process of building investment portfolios.
 It covers practical applications as well as theoretical material and considers the capital asset pricing model (CAPM), market efficiency, and the estimation and evaluation of fund performance measures.
 It also considers issues in bond portfolio management and equity trading strategies.

-Compulsory classes
+Compulsory modules

-Treasury Management & Derivatives
+Treasury Management & Derivatives (20 credits)

 Differential Equations (20 credits)

-We'll introduce you to analytical methods for solving ordinary and partial differential equations so you'll develop an understanding along with technical skills in this area.
+In this module we’ll introduce you to analytical methods for solving ordinary and partial differential equations, so you'll develop an understanding along with technical skills in this area.

-Inference & Regression Modelling
+Inference & Regression Modelling (20 credits)

-This class will:
+This module will:

-• review the concepts of probability distributions and how to work with these
+- review the concepts of probability distributions and how to work with these

-• present approaches to parameter estimation, focusing on maximum likelihood estimation, bootstrap estimation, and properties of estimators
+- present approaches to parameter estimation, focusing on maximum likelihood estimation, bootstrap estimation, and properties of estimators

-• present hypothesis testing procedures, including classical likelihood ratio tests and computer-based methods for testing parameter values, and goodness-of-fit tests.
+- present hypothesis testing procedures, including classical likelihood ratio tests and computer-based methods for testing parameter values, and goodness-of-fit tests

-• introduce and provide understanding of the least squares multiple regression model, general linear model, transformations and variable selection procedures
+- introduce and provide understanding of the least squares multiple regression model, general linear model, transformations and variable selection procedures

-• present use of R functions for regression and interpretation of R output
+- present use of R functions for regression and interpretation of R output

-Advanced Corporate Finance & Financial Markets
+Advanced Corporate Finance & Financial Markets (20 credits)

-This class will cover financial markets, institutions, and instruments, process of financing of a corporate entity and some specialist topics (such as convertibles, real options, mergers and acquisitions international project appraisal) that are relevant for corporate decision making.
+This module will cover financial markets, institutions, and instruments, process of financing of a corporate entity and some specialist topics (such as convertibles, real options, mergers and acquisitions international project appraisal) that are relevant for corporate decision making.

-Optional classes
+Optional modules

 Complex Variables & Integral Transforms (20 credits)

-This class will introduce functions of a complex variable, define concepts such as continuity, differentiability, analyticity, line integration, singular points, etc. It'll examine some important properties of such functions, and consider some applications of them, eg conformal mappings, and the evaluation of real integrals using the Residue Theorem.
-It'll also introduce you to Fourier and Laplace transform methods for solving linear ordinary differential equations and convolution type integral equations.
+This module will introduce functions of a complex variable, define concepts such as continuity, differentiability, analyticity, line integration, singular points, etc. You will examine some important properties of such functions and consider some applications of them, for example, conformal mappings and the evaluation of real integrals using the Residue Theorem.
+You will also be introduced to Fourier and Laplace transform methods for solving linear ordinary differential equations and convolution type integral equations.

-Linear Algebra
+Linear Algebra (20 credits)

-Here we'll introduce basic algebraic structures, with particular emphasis on those pertaining to finite dimensional linear spaces and deepen your understanding of linear mappings.
+In this module we'll introduce basic algebraic structures, with particular emphasis on those pertaining to finite dimensional linear spaces and deepen your understanding of linear mappings.
 We'll also provide an introduction to inner product spaces and bilinear forms.

 Numerical Analysis (20 credits)

-This module will motivate the need for numerical algorithms to approximate the solution of problems that can't be solved with pen and paper.
-It'll develop your skills in performing detailed analysis of the performance of numerical methods and will continue to develop your skills in the implementation of numerical algorithms using R.
+This module will motivate the need for numerical algorithms to approximate the solution of problems that can’t be solved with pen and paper.
+You’ll develop your skills in performing detailed analysis of the performance of numerical methods and will continue to develop your skills in the implementation of numerical algorithms using R.

-Stochastics & Financial Econometrics
+Stochastics & Financial Econometrics (20 credits)

 You'll be introduced to the basic concepts of random phenomena evolving in time, from two complementary points of view: probabilistic modelling and data-driven analysis.
 Presentation of underlying ideas of simple stochastic processes, time series models, and the associated probability theory and statistical techniques will be covered.
 In addition to applications of the methods to financial and economic systems, including modelling, data analysis, and forecasting.